leandromoreira/digital_video_introduction/README.md

 Usually, the CODECs organize these partitions into slices, macro and sub partitions.
 The max size of these partitions varies, HEVC sets 64x64 while AVC uses 16x16.

 > ### Hands-on: Check partitions
-> We can use the [Intel Video Pro Analyzer](https://software.intel.com/en-us/intel-video-pro-analyzer) (which is paid but there is a free trial version which limits you to only the first 10 frames).
+> We can also use the [Intel Video Pro Analyzer](https://software.intel.com/en-us/intel-video-pro-analyzer) (which is paid but there is a free trial version which limits you to only the first 10 frames).
 Here's a [VP9 partitions](/enconding_pratical_examples.md#transcoding) analyzed.
 >
 > ![VP9 partitions view intel video pro analyzer ](/i/paritions_view_intel_video_pro_analyzer.png "VP9 partitions view intel video pro analyzer")